compound-finance/comet/docs/README.md

 ### Allow By Signature

-This is a sparate version of the allow function that enables submission using an EIP-712 offline signature.
+This is a separate version of the allow function that enables submission using an EIP-712 offline signature.
 For more details on how to create an offline signature, review [EIP-712](https://eips.ethereum.org/EIPS/eip-712).

 #### Comet